 Wildlife Threats

 Common garden pests that can attack your fruit tree include moths, stink bugs, borers, aphids, nematodes, and caterpillars.
-Certain animals like deer, squirrels, and possums may also steal your peaches for food.
+Certain animals like deer, squirrels, and opossums may also steal your peaches for food.
 To prevent wildlife from damaging your tree, pick up and dispose of fallen peaches, prune or remove fruit tree limbs, and cover the peach tree’s leaves with reusable plastic mesh bird netting about three weeks before the peaches are ripe.

-Frequently Asked Questions About Bonanza Patio Peach Trees
+FAQ About Bonanza Patio Peach Trees

 Can I grow a Bonanza patio peach tree indoors?